junxit/us-congress-bills-114/bill.md

 # H.R.
 3869

-> To amend the Homeland Security Act of 2002 to require State and local coordination on cybersecurity with the national cybersecurity and communications integration center, and for other purposes.
+> To amend the Homeland Security Act of 2002 to assist State and local coordination on cybersecurity with the national cybersecurity and communications integration center, and for other purposes.

 ## § 1.
 Short title

 This Act may be cited as the “State and Local Cyber Protection Act of 2015”.

 ## § 2.
-State and local coordination on cybersecurity with the national cybersecurity and communications integration center
+State and local coordination on cybersecurity with the National Cybersecurity and Communications Integration Center

 - **(a)** *In general* The second section 226 of the Homeland Security Act of 2002 (6 U.S.C.
 148; relating to the national cybersecurity and communications integration center) is amended by adding at the end the following new subsection:
   > - **(g)** *State and local coordination on cybersecurity*